#1 Debut - Coming-of-Age Fiction - Amazon.com

 CURRENT FILM/TV PROJECTS

-Title: QUISLING’S LAST DAYS (QUISLINGS SISTE DAGER)
+Title: QUISLING’S FINAL DAYS (QUISLINGS SISTE DAGER)

 Category: Feature film & TV series